Route 66 Times header image

 East < GO > West

-Frank & Dora Catalano opened the Hi-Way Tavern in 1934 and operated it until the late 1940s as a combination tavern, cafe and liquor store using the simple slogan, "Good Cheer and Good Beer".
+Frank & Dora Catalano opened the Hi-Way Tavern in the right half of this building in 1934 and operated it as a combination tavern, cafe and liquor store.

-The business was closed for a couple of years but reopened again as the Hi-Way Tavern in 2014, the same year that Frank and Dora were inducted into the Illinois Route 66 Hall of Fame.
+The combined space became Nuemann's Bar & Restaurant, probably in the late 1980s and stayed until 2012 or so.
+The building was empty for a couple years but reopened as the Hi-Way-Tavern in 2014.
+That was the year that Frank and Dora Catalano were inducted into the Illinois Route 66 Hall of Fame.
+In 2018 the tavern became a Krupp Florist shop and in 2025 a coffee shop.

 Photo(s): 2016